tsmdt/keyboardBuilder4eScriptorium/README.md

 4. Click on the "Add Character(s)" button and every single unique character of the string will be added to your custom keyboard.

 ## Acknowledgement
-This app was built with help from [OpenAI's GPT-4o](https://chatgpt.com/).
-[Junicode Font by Peter S. Baker](https://psb1558.github.io/Junicode-font/) is licensed under Open Font License, v.
+This app was built with help from [OpenAI's GPT-4o](https://chatgpt.com/) and uses [Junicode Font by Peter S. Baker](https://psb1558.github.io/Junicode-font/), licensed under Open Font License, v.
 1.1.